Virus programs you don’t have to install

 A portable antivirus program can be used without installing it to your computer.
 They’re a great “second look” next to a standard, installable virus scanner, and are especially helpful if you need to scan viruses from a flash drive.

-Another reason to use a portable virus scanner is if you need to check for a threat right now but you don’t have a full-fledged virus scanner installed.
+Another reason to use one is if you need to check for a threat right now but you don’t have a full-fledged virus scanner installed.
 Most of the virus scanner freeware below can be downloaded and start a scan in just a couple minutes.

-This is an alphabetized, master list of portable virus scanner tools, updated for 2020, that you can download absolutely free.
+This is an alphabetized, master list of virus scanner tools you don’t have to install, updated for 2020, that you can get absolutely free.

-Note: Some of these virus scanner programs need to be uncompressed, something you can do in Windows or with a program like 7-Zip.
+Note: Some of these virus checkers need to be decompressed, something you can do in Windows or with a program like 7-Zip.